meilisearch/documentation/guides/introduction/quick_start_guide.md

 We also deliver an out-of-the-box [web interface](/guides/advanced_guides/web_interface.md) in which you can test MeiliSearch interactively.

-To do so, open your web browser and enter MeiliSearch address (in our case: `http://127.0.0.1:7700`) into the browser address bar.<br>
+To do so, open your web browser and enter MeiliSearch address (in our case: `http://127.0.0.1:7700`) into the browser address bar.
 This will lead you to a web page with a search bar that will allow you to search in the selected index.

 ![movies demo gif](/movies-web-demo.gif)